Last Updated on February 7, 2023 by Matt

 So far I’ve had trouble with the app crashing, being slow and unresponsive, taking too long to connect to the scooter, or simply failing to connect at all.

-A quick glance over the reviews for both the iPhone and the Android app stores will confirm this.
+A glance over the reviews for both the iPhone and the Android app stores will confirm this.
 They have 2.7 and 2.4 stars each.
 That’s crazy!

 Especially for a product like the Boosted Rev, which itself has a 4.9 rating (granted, the reviews are on their own website, which gives them full control over which ones they choose to display).